 What information is needed?
 What is accepted as proof?

-[Verification Type] [Variable Data]

-[Verification Type] [Variable Data]
+[Verification Type] [Variable Data] [Verification Type] [Variable Data] If a ladicated has and he forhers (the (NAC) thank TANK From Antiques of Child Cons)

 If you indicated when applying for benefits (Medicaid, SNAP, TANF, Energy Assistance, or Child Care) that you wanted to receive an email or a text message telling you that you have electronic mail about your benefits, you must first go to CommonHelp, www.CommonHelp.virginia.gov before you can access that mail.
 In CommonHelp, you will need to set up a secure mailbox.
 Have your client ID and case number available.